Abh-igyan/cloud-learning-journey/cloud-journey.md

-# Day 1 : Introduction to CLoud Computing & Storage STuff
+# Day 1 : Introduction to Cloud Computing & Storage STuff
-Learning usecases of Cloud STorage and SQL & NoSQL Storage
+Learning usecases of Cloud Storage and SQL & NoSQL Storage

 ## Unstructured Data Storage
 * Unstructured data is information stored in a non-tabular form, such as documents, images, audio files, emails, social media posts, chats.